Summary of Significant Accounting Policies

 Accounting standards that have been issued or proposed by FASB that do not require adoption until a future date are not expected to have a material effect on the financial statements upon adoption.
 The Company does not discuss recent pronouncements that are not anticipated to have an effect on or are unrelated to its financial condition, results of operations, cash flows or disclosures.

 In December 2019, the FASB issued ASU 2019-12, “Simplifying the Accounting for Income Taxes.”
 This guidance, among other provisions, eliminates certain exceptions to existing guidance related to the approach for intra-period tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 This guidance also requires an entity to reflect the effect of an enacted change in tax laws or rates in its effective income tax rate in the first interim period that includes the enactment date of the new legislation, aligning the timing of recognition of the effects from enacted tax law changes on the effective income tax rate with the effects on deferred income tax assets and liabilities.
 Under existing guidance, an entity recognizes the effects of the enacted tax law change on the effective income tax rate in the period that includes the effective date of the tax law.
 ASU 2019-12 is effective for interim and annual periods beginning after December 15, 2020, with early adoption permitted.
-The Company is currently evaluating the impact of this guidance.
+The Company is evaluating the impact on its consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.